ash0701/MountainHiking/README.md

 # MountainHiking

-This project meant to practice implementing a binary tree and working with classes in Java.
+This project was meant to practice implementing a binary tree and working with classes in Java.
+Completed in Fall 2021